Locations:

 What’s the outlook for tenosynovitis?

-If your tenosynovitis was caused by an infection, your outcome depends on several factors.
-People who are older, have a history of diabetes, peripheral vascular disease and/or kidney disease have poorer outcomes.
+If an infection caused the tenosynovitis, your outcome depends on several factors.
+People who are older or have a history of diabetes, peripheral vascular disease and/or kidney disease have a higher risk of complications and a longer recovery time.
+A delay in diagnosis or treatment of infectious tenosynovitis may also cause permanent damage.

 Living With